 John currently serves as a member of the Board and Chairman of the Audit Committee of Klepierre, the second largest REIT in Europe with a €22 billion portfolio of retail assets.
 He is the New York State Common Retirement Fund's appointed member of the board of Shurgard, Europe's leading and largest self storage company with a public market capitalization of $3 billion (USD).
 John is a former Trustee of the Urban Land Institute (ULI) and member of its Finance and Endowment Committee, and a former director of the Executive Board of the European Public Real Estate Association (EPRA, the equivalent of NAREIT).
 John is co-Chairman of the Yale School of Architecture Dean's Council.
 He is a member of the Board of Overseers of the University of Pennsylvania's School of Design & Architecture and the Tate Modern Acquisitions Committee in London.
 He is the Chairman of the Chelsea & Westminster Hospital Foundation Trust Development Board.
 John graduated Yale University with a Bachelor of Arts degree in Philosophy.

-Gary Whitelaw has been the Chief Executive Officer of BentallGreenOak and its predecessor entities since 1998.
-He has led the company through significant growth, geographic expansion, product diversification, and consistently strong financial performance over this period.
-In his capacity as Chief Executive Officer, Gary has championed sustainable investing and guided the company to achieving top ranking industry-wide in global ESG benchmarking for over a decade.
+Gary Whitelaw is a Senior Advisor at BentallGreenOak.
+He previously served as the Chief Executive Officer of BentallGreenOak and its predecessor entities from 1998 to June 2020.
+During that time, Gary led the company through significant growth, geographic expansion, product diversification, and consistently strong financial performance.
+Gary championed sustainable investing and guided the company to achieving top ranking industry-wide in global ESG benchmarking for over a decade.